Understanding Jig & Fixture Design, Construction, and Equipment

 Figure 4-39.
 Installation steps for Keensert threaded inserts.

-1. Drill out the old thread, if repairing an existing thread, or drill a new hole to the specified tap drill diameter (slightly larger than the normal tap drill for that thread size).
+1. Drill out the old thread if repairing an existing thread or drill a new hole to the specified tap drill diameter (slightly larger than the standard tap drill for that thread size).

 2. Countersink the entry end of the hole to the specified diameter.